khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Categories

 Our design tokens are grouped into three categories — **constant**, **semantic**, and **contextual** — that each serve a different purpose.
 Categories organize design tokens, but they don't impact how tokens are named.
 The specificity of design tokens increases from constant to semantic to contextual, with contextual being the most specific.
-Constant design tokens are only used in the creation of design tokens whereas semantic and contextual design tokens are available for consumers to apply during design and development.
+Constant design tokens are referenced by other tokens whereas semantic and contextual design tokens are those applied during design and development.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-specificity.svg" alt="Design token specificity" />